theubie/OpenTAAI/README.md

 This script is a chatbot that uses OpenAI's GPT-3 API to generate natural responses.
 It reads a text file containing chat messages from a Twitch channel, and generates a summary for the streamer.

+## Requirements

+Yes.
+There are requirements.
+I'll add them here when I have a list.
+Obviously you'll need python installed.
+If you're on Linux, good luck.
+Audio doesn't work on WSL and I don't have an easy way to test yet.
+Post in issues and we'll try to figure it all out.
 ## How to install

 * Clone the repo